-the length of the part of the initial plain NAS message (i.e. the value part of the ESM message container IE or the value part of the NAS message container) that is to be ciphered.
+for the CONTROL PLANE SERVICE REQUEST message, the length of the part of the initial plain NAS message (i.e. the value part of the ESM message container IE or the value part of the NAS message container) that is to be ciphered;

+b) for the DATA TRANSFER WITH OVERHEAD REDUCTION message, the length of the portion of the message starting with octet 7 (inclusive) until the end of the message.

+NOTE: Bits 1 to 3 of octet 7 are sent unciphered.
+How to achieve that is up to the implementation.

 *** fifth change ***